CellProfiler/CellProfiler/cellprofiler/data/help/other_batch.rst

    -  ``-c``: Run “headless”, i.e., without the GUI
    -  ``-r``: Run the pipeline specified on startup, which is contained in the batch file.
-   -  ``-b``: Do not build extensions, since by this point, they should already be built.
    -  ``-f <first_image_set_number>``: Start processing with the image set specified, <first\_image\_set\_number>
    -  ``-l <last_image_set_number>``: Finish processing with the image